-Dr. Julia Anderson, MD, MSCI is a pediatric gastroenterologist in Nashville, TN specializing in pediatric gastroenterology and nutrition.
-She graduated from Mercer University School of Medicine in 2001 and has 23 years of experience.
-Dr. Julia Anderson, MD, MSCI is affiliated with Monroe Carell Jr. Children's Hospital at Vanderbilt.
+Dr. Julia L. Anderson, MD, MSCI is a pediatric gastroenterologist in Nashville, TN specializing in pediatric gastroenterology.
+She graduated from Mercer University School of Medicine in 2001 and has 24 years of experience.
+Dr. Julia L. Anderson, MD, MSCI is affiliated with Vanderbilt Health and Monroe Carell Jr. Children's Hospital at Vanderbilt.

 Gastrointestinal Problems (Digestive Disorders)